bmp-ntnx/calmbootcamp/calm_day2/calm_day2.rst

 Overview
 ++++++++

-In the :ref:`calm_linux` and :ref:`calm_win` labs you explored how Calm can be used to model and deploy complex applications using a blueprint.
+In the :ref:`calm_linux` lab you explored how Calm can be used to model and deploy complex applications using a blueprint.
 Calm, however, it capable of managing applications throughout their **entire** lifecycle.

 **In this lab you will implement custom actions within Calm to address "Day 2" operations, including scaling out, scaling in, and upgrading your application.**